nerdyrodent/YourChoice/README.md

 # Introduction

 [Collaboration-OS-v1.txt](older/Collaboration-OS-v1.txt) was my first version of "LLM OS" - an 'operating system' which puts YOU in control of the LLM output.

-A thought experiment in **"Attention Programming"** - aka _"programming by shaping attention fields, stigmergic coordination via context, prompt-as-pattern-that-orients"_.
-(Yes, I even have a though experiment operator in there).
+I figured as LLMs can "code" maybe they can "run code" too... in a very "language game" type of way, where the recipie writes itself while you're cooking.
+A sort of thought experiment in a type of **"Attention Programming"** - aka _"programming by shaping attention fields, stigmergic coordination via context, prompt-as-pattern-that-orients"_.
+(Yes, I even have a thought experiment operator in there).

 The framework is designed to _limit_ AI responses and _filter_ them.
 A way to apply some structure to some of the noise.
 A bit like a riverbank.
 Use it with your own collaborations to generate questions perhaps you hadn't considered, for example.
 Ideally, have fun, play and see what emerges! 😄

 Context Engineering is the "what". _Attention Programming_ is the "how".